SilverServerT/access-control-system/README.md

 ## Acknowledgments

-- Tasmota project for firmware support and custom webpage feature
+- Tasmota project for firmware support
 - Shelly for hardware
 - Contributors and users of the system